 Honors Thesis (0-9) Prerequisites: 15 hours in psychology, admission to the departmental honors program, and approval of the topic by the department and the Honors Committee.
 This course will provide an opportunity for a student to pursue an in-depth analysis of some contemporary approach to a topic in psychology and write a comprehensive review paper on the findings (25-50 pages).
 There must also be an oral presentation of this material to an appropriate audience.
 Honors graduates must successfully complete either Honors Thesis or Honors Research.
-This is an experience-enriched course and the capstone course for the honors program in Psychology.
-(By arrangement)
+This is an experience-enriched course arrangement)